rajeshkhadka200/rajeshkhadka200/README.md

 ### 👨‍💻 About me

-- ⚛️ Specialize in => React, Express and Node Js.
+- ⚛️ Comfortable in => React, Express, Node Js and PHP.
 - 💡 I’m currently learning => Everything 😁 .
 - ✅ I’m looking for Project on => Web development / Fullstack Development.
 - 💬 Ask me about =>  Web development.